odennav/wordpress-mysql-docker/README.md

-# Deploying the Wordpress website and Mysql server
+# Deploying the Wordpress website and Mysql

-Welcome to the repository dedicated to automating the installation of the Wordpress with Mysql!
+Automate launch of installation page for Wordpress with Mysql!

 ## Overview